MarketSquare/robotframework-tidy/docs/source/transformers/GenerateDocumentation.rst

 .. dropdown:: Arguments data

-    Robotidy provides arguments in a list in ``keyword.arguments`` variable.
-Every argument contains following
+    Robotidy provides arguments as a list of variables in ``keyword.arguments`` variable.
+Every argument contains the following
     variables:

      - ``name`` - name of the argument without default value (ie. ``${arg}``)